 In 2010, The Computer Cellar opened in the basement of the historic Couch Building on 9th Street.
 Word of mouth quickly spread – there was finally a repair shop right in the heart of Durham, close to Duke, and there could be found honest, straightforward people with sympathy for you and your wallet.
 The Computer Cellar won IndyWeek’s best-of awards year after year, and climbed to the top of the online review rankings for local computer repairs, with customers raving about the experience.

 More recently, in 2016, The Computer Cellar moved into a new space – the basement of the wonderful Regulator Bookshop at 720 9th Street.
 The technical staff briefly put down their screwdrivers and grabbed sledgehammers, demolishing some left-behinds of old tenants and having a crew renovate the space into a beautiful, comfortable work environment that’s designed to streamline our workflow and securely store your device while it’s in our care.

 The Computer Cellar makes a point of pride out of their team of motivated, savvy individuals who combine personal, friendly service with a sense of humor, technical skills, and respect for you, your computer, and your data.
 We take the time to explain what’s ailing your computer with patience and in terms you can understand.

 Gabriel, Operations Manager

 Daryn is a Navy veteran who, following his service, has subsequently spent well over a decade in IT.
-For the past eight years, he has been the owner of The Computer Cellar on 9th Street in Durham.
-Daryn keeps a level head when faced with a challenging problem.
-Daryn is largely uninvolved in repairs, now being co-owner of IT Guys, LLC, a new company offering managed services for businesses in the Triangle area.
+For the past ten years, he has been the owner of The Computer Cellar on 9th Street in Durham.
+Daryn is largely uninvolved in our day-to-day operations, as he’s now co-owner of I.T.
+Guys, a managed services provider for businesses all over the Triangle area (and beyond!)